microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Modifying Fluid data

-The first thing to change is what happens when the user clicks the `rollButton`.
-Instead of having the button update the state directly, the button updates the `value` key on the `diceMap`.
-This creates a new op on the client which will be communicated with all of the other collaborators.
+To begin using Fluid in the application, the first thing to change is what happens when the user clicks the `rollButton`.
+Instead updating the local state directly, the button updates the number stored in the `value` key of the passed in `diceMap`.
+This change will be distributed to all clients and cause a `valueChanged` event to be sent.
+The event handler is then used to trigger an update of the view.

-Pushing local state out to Fluid data is a common pattern in Fluid applications because the view should react to local and remote changes in the same way.
+Pushing local state out to Fluid data is a common pattern because the view should react to local and remote changes in the same way.

 ```js
     rollButton.onclick = () => diceMap.set("value", Math.floor(Math.random() * 6));